dadoonet/fscrawler/README.md

 ```

 Of course, if you did not define a mapping before launching the crawler, Elasticsearch will auto guess the mapping.

+#### Use Deprecated JSon Setup
+The deprecated settings allows indexing the content of json or xml directly onto the _source element of elasticsearch documents, without adding any metadata about file and path settings.
+Without the path and file settings, FScrawler will not be able to check if files are deleted, or updated.
+New files will however be added to the index.
+This setting exists for backwards compatibily only, set to true if you need the deprecated behaviour.

 #### Ignore folders